 Instant Pot BBQ Pork Spare Ribs made with St. Louis style or Baby Backs are super simple to make in the pressure cooker.
 Make them a head and then crisp them up under the broiler or Mealthy CrispLid, on the grill or right in the pot using the CrispLid!

 When you are in a hurry and want some ribs NOW, this is the recipe for you.
 There are a couple of options to make your life easier.

-You can partially prepare these Pressure Cooker Super Simple BBQ Pork Spare Ribs today in, your Pressure Cooker, package them up and then finish them off on the Barbecue Charcoal Grill or in the Oven, at a later time or you can finish them right up today.
+You can partially prepare these Instant Pot BBQ Pork Spare Ribs today in, your Instant Pot, Mealthy MultiPot or Pressure Cooker and package them up and then finish them off the next day on the Barbecue Charcoal Grill or in the Oven.

-Of course, you can finish them off right away, on the Charcoal Grill or under the Broiler, using your favorite barbecue sauce.
+Of course, you can finish them off with barbecue sauce outside on the Charcoal Grill or set your oven to broil.
+There are so many possibilities.

 I use half apple cider and half apple juice.
 Some people add a bit of apple cider vinegar to their pot.
 This is a super fast and very easy recipe, using a Pressure Cooker and bottled barbecue sauce.

 My preference for ribs is always on the Grill, using My Favorite BBQ Pork Ribs Recipe with homemade barbecue sauce, but sometimes we want ribs now, today, without any planning, so this recipe is great.

 Salt and pepper your ribs and place them in the cooking pot and cook for 20-30 minutes, depending on the type of rib.
 Baby Back Ribs take 15 minutes and St. Louis Style and Spare Ribs take 20 minutes.

 If you want “fall off the bone ribs,” add 5 minutes.
 I prefer to bite the meat off my ribs and not having them fall a part.